 A true fixie has no freewheel, so you always have to pedal if you’re moving.
 That brings a particular degree of connection and control once you get used to it, but fixies aren’t the most beginner-friendly.

-Once you’ve got the hang of riding a fixie, they’re among the best bikes for commuting.
+Once you’ve got the hang of riding a fixie, they’re among the best commuter bikes.
 This is what makes them popular with cycle couriers, who also like their reliability – a legal-minimum fixie with just a front brake has almost nothing on it to go wrong.

-A Dutch-style city or town bike (or a ‘sit-up-and-beg’) does a sterling job of providing short-range transportation in flat towns.
+A Dutch-style city or town bike does a sterling job of providing short-range transportation in flat towns.
 What’s appealing about this style of bike is its simplicity, practicality and robustness.

 There’s very little to go wrong if you’ve just got one gear, and hub gear versions with up to 11 gears are still pretty tough.

-Typical town bikes have chainguards and flat pedals, so you can hop aboard in your regular clothes.
-Self powered dynamo lighting and a lock are often built in, so you won’t need many extras.
+Typical town bikes have chainguards, kickstands and flat pedals, so you can hop aboard in your regular clothes.
+Self-powered dynamo lighting and a bike lock are often built in, so you won’t need many extras.

 They shrug off potholed streets, while an upright riding position gives you a commanding view of traffic.
 The main downside is that they tend to be quite heavy, and while the riding position is comfortable, it’s not particularly efficient and you won’t want to take on any big hills.

-Pros: Great looks, relaxed riding position, practical, ideal for wearing normal clothes, normally very durable
+Pros: Great looks; relaxed riding position; practical; ideal for wearing everyday clothes; usually very durable

 Cons: Heavy and slow